 When you bring a puppy home, you start with a blank slate.
 That means you have the awesome responsibility to form your cute ball of fluff into a well-mannered dog.
-Use DogsBestLife.com’s Puppy 101 guide, to help get your puppy started on the right paw.
+Use DogsBestLife.com’s Puppy Training 101 guide to help get your puppy started on the right paw.

 The first thing you need to know or remember is puppies — and dogs — are a lot of work.